• Home

 Google Sheets is a trusted data visualization tool because it’s familiar and has been there for decades.

-But the spreadsheet application lacks ready-made cash flow charts also known as a funds flow diagram.
+But the spreadsheet application lacks ready-made charts for analyzing cash flow also known as a funds flow diagram.

 We understand switching tools is not an easy task.